nextflow-io/nextflow/docs/azure.md

 [Azure Batch](https://docs.microsoft.com/en-us/azure/batch/) is a managed computing service that allows the execution of containerised workloads in the Azure cloud infrastructure.

-Nextflow provides a built-in support for Azure Batch which allows the seamless deployment of a Nextflow pipeline in the cloud offloading the process executions as Batch jobs.
+Nextflow provides built-in support for Azure Batch, allowing the seamless deployment of Nextflow pipelines in the cloud, in which tasks are offloaded as Batch jobs.

+Read the {ref}`Azore Batch executor <azurebatch-executor>` section to learn more about the `azurebatch` executor in Nextflow.

 ### Get started

-1. Create a Batch account in Azure portal.
+1. Create a Batch account in the Azure portal.
 Take note of the account name and key.
-2. Make sure to adjust your quotas on the pipeline's needs.
+2. Make sure to adjust your quotas to the pipeline's needs.
 There are limits on certain resources associated with the Batch account.
 Many of these limits are default quotas applied by Azure at the subscription or account level.
-Quotas impact on the number of Pools, CPUs and Jobs you can create at any given time.
+Quotas impact the number of Pools, CPUs and Jobs you can create at any given time.
-3. Create a Storage account and, within, an Azure Blob Container in the same location where the Batch account was created.
+3. Create a Storage account and, within that, an Azure Blob Container in the same location where the Batch account was created.
 Take note of the account name and key.
-4. If planning to use Azure files, create an Azure File share within the same Storage account and upload there the data to mount on the pool nodes.
+4. If you plan to use Azure Files, create an Azure File share within the same Storage account and upload your input data.
 5. Associate the Storage account with the Azure Batch account.
-6. Make sure your pipeline processes specify one or more Docker containers by using the {ref}`process-container` directive.
+6. Make sure every process in your pipeline specifies one or more Docker containers with the {ref}`process-container` directive.
-7. The container images need to be published into Docker registry such as [Docker Hub](https://hub.docker.com/), [Quay](https://quay.io/) or [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/) that can be reached by Azure Batch environment.
+7. Make sure all of your container images are published in a Docker registry that can be accessed by your Azure Batch environment, such as [Docker Hub](https://hub.docker.com/), [Quay](https://quay.io/), or [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/) .

-A minimal configuration looks like the following snippet:
+A minimal Nextflow configuration for Azure Batch looks like the following snippet:

 ```groovy
 process {